Fire Music (Archie Shepp album)

-Fire Music is a studio album by Archie Shepp released on Impulse!
+Fire Music is a studio album by jazz saxophonist Archie Shepp released on Impulse!
 Records in 1965.
-"Malcolm, Malcolm Semper Malcolm" is dedicated to Malcolm X, whilst "Los Olvidados" is a homage to the film of the same name.
+"Malcolm, Malcolm Semper Malcolm" is dedicated to Malcolm X, whilst "Los Olvidados" is a homage to the 1950 film of the same name.
 Featured musicians include trumpeter Ted Curson, trombonist Joe Orange, alto saxophonist Marion Brown, bassist Reggie Johnson and drummer Joe Chambers.

 Reception

 The AllMusic review by Scott Yanow states: "This particular early Archie Shepp recording has its strong moments, although it is a bit erratic...
 Overall, this set, even with its faults, is recommended".

 Writing for All About Jazz, Robert Gilbert called Fire Music "an often-fascinating album, rich in compositional and improvisational prowess", and commented: "Shepp puts together a record that is both challenging and accessible to most listeners...
 Fire Music is an album that belongs in any serious jazz fan’s collection."